Call 24/7 (920) 222-2222

 Speeding

 During heavy traffic, drivers may speed, change lanes often, or become enraged at anyone blocking their cars.
 They may also attempt to speed during traffic to get to work, school, or their next meeting on time.
-In Brown County, 618 speed-related crashes resulted in 243 injuries in 2021.
+In Brown County, 660 speed-related crashes resulted in three deaths and 214 injuries in 2022.
 The National Highway Traffic Safety Administration notes speeding contributes to car accidents because it:

 • Lessens the driver’s ability to navigate around obstacles safely.